Thousands of distraction-related crashes happen every year. Here are 7 of the most common driving distractions, plus tips to avoid them.

 Here's why phones are so distracting, how they increase accident risk, and tips for distraction-free driving when it comes to calls and texts.

-When a driver looks at anything other than the road
+Looking at anything other than the road ahead

 It can take at least three times as long for a texting driver to respond than a safe and attentive driver.
 With sudden changes in traffic and road conditions, and sharing the road with cyclists and pedestrians, one text has the potential to cause lasting damage to yourself and others.